llxp/simple_json/include/simple_json/ReadMe.md

 # simple_json
-Json string to class (De-)Serializer without macros or rtti
+easy to implement/use Json string to class (De-)Serializer

 # USAGE:
 to use the library, just perform the following steps: